telephil9/mongrel/README.md

 ## Usage
 mongrel has two components:
 - the index which shows the list of messages
-- the pager which shows an individual mail
+- the pager which shows the content of the mail currently selected in the index.

-Navigation in the index is done using the mouse, the arrow keys, page up/down, home and end.
-A left click on a given message will select it.
-Right-clicking or pressing `enter` will display the message content (in this case the pager will open if not displayed already).
+In the index, navigation is done using either the scrollbar or the mouse wheel.
+Selection can be changed using the arrow keys, page up, page down, home and end.
+A left click on a message will select it and display its content if the pager is open while a right click (or pressing `Enter`) will open the pager first and then display the message content.
+A middle click will open a menu with additional actions:
-Scrolling in the pager can be achieved with either the mouse or with a combination of pressing `alt` and the arrow keys or page up/down.
-The pager displays any attachments the message may have below the message headers.
-Right-clicking an individual attachment will send it to the plumber.
+- plumb sends the message to the plumber which by default opens the message in nedmail (useful for answering/forwarding the message).
+- delete deletes the message

+In the pager, navigation is done using either the scrollbar or the mouse wheel.
+It is also possible to use keyboard navigation by pressing `Alt` in addition to the arrow keys, page up, page down, home and end.

+Other shortcuts:
-`q` will hide the pager if it is open or quit mongrel if in the index.
+- `q` will hide the pager if it is open or quit mongrel if in the index.
-`Del` exit mongrel.
+- `Del` exit mongrel.

 ## License
 MIT